Berlioz at the 1851 Exhibition

 Berlioz had been wary of the pressures caused by the competition between rival makers from different countries, many of whom were personally known to him (CG no. 1400).
 A letter to Armand Bertin, the director of the Journal des Débats, refers to these tensions: ‘What we hear every day is pitiful.
 It is obvious that Érard [pianos] and Sax [wind and brass] are head and shoulders above all their rivals.
 As a result the English commission would like there to be no grand prix, to avoid the national heart-break of being placed in second or third place’ (CG no. 1414).
 In the end Berlioz came down categorically in favour of the French makers: ‘France wins over the whole of Europe, with no possible comparison. Érard, Sax and Vuillaume [string instruments].
 All the rest belongs to the category of cauldrons, pipes and toy fiddles’ (CG no. 1419; cf. 1424).
 The same conclusion was openly expressed by Berlioz in the report of the Jury on musical instruments which he wrote up and was eventually published in Paris in 1854 and again in 1855.
 The full text of this report is reproduced on this site in the original French and in an English translation.

-He was very impressed by the Exhibition itself, as he said to his son Louis in a letter (CG no. 1415, 1 June):
+Berlioz was very impressed by the Exhibition itself, as he said to his son Louis in a letter (CG no. 1415, 1 June):

 […] This universal exhibition, the competition of all nations, and especially the vast Crystal Place where everything is exhibited, these are wonders which I will not attempt to describe to you. […]

-The whole of the 21st evening in Berlioz’s Les Soirées de l’orchestre is devoted to his experiences in London during his stay in 1851 (this reproduced parts of the five original feuilletons in the Journal des Débats in 1851).
+The whole of the 21st evening in Berlioz’s Les Soirées de l’orchestre is devoted to his experiences in London during his stay in 1851 (this reproduced parts of the five original feuilletons published in the Journal des Débats between May and August 1851).
 He has very little to say of his role as judge of musical instruments on the Jury, but concentrates on more picturesque aspects, such as the Great Exhibition itself, musical life in London, and the exotic music (especially Chinese) that was to be heard at the Exhibition from various parts of the world.
 But pride of place in his narrative goes to the extraordinary experience he had at the Anniversary Meeting of the Charity Children which he heard at St Paul’s Cathedral one evening, sung by a chorus of 6500 children.
 He went home after the concert but was so moved that he was unable to get to sleep and decided to get up and walk to Crystal Palace very early in the morning (see also 27 Queen Anne Street).
 The Palace was still closed to visitors, but, as he relates:

 The guard which watches over the gates of this Louvre were used to seeing me at all sorts of strange hours, and so let me walk in.
 The deserted inside of the Exhibition palace at seven in the morning was a spectacle of original grandeur: the vast solitude, the silence, the gentle light coming from the transparent roof, the dried-up fountains, the silent organs, the motionless trees, this harmonious display of opulent goods brought from the four corners of the world by rival peoples.
 These ingenious creations, the products of peace; the engines of destruction that brought war to mind; all the causes of movement and noise – while human beings were absent, everything seemed to be holding a mysterious conversation together in the strange language that can be heard with the ear of the mind. […]